Reverse orbifold construction and uniqueness of holomorphic vertex operator algebras: Introduction

 \begin{theorem} The structure of a strongly regular holomorphic vertex operator algebra of central charge $24$ is uniquely determined by its weight one Lie algebra if the Lie algebra has the type $E_{6,3}G_{2,1}^3$, $A_{2,3}^6$ or $A_{5,3}D_{4,3}A_{1,1}^3$. \end{theorem}

 One of the reasons why we deal with the three Lie algebras above is that the corresponding holomorphic VOAs of central charge $24$ were explicitly constructed in \cite{Mi3,SS} by applying the $\Z_3$-orbifold construction to suitable Niemeier lattice VOAs and order $3$ automorphisms.
 Hence we can easily find automorphisms for the reverse orbifold constructions, and, indeed, they are inner.
-Another reason is that a dimension formula for the $\Z_3$-orbifold construction will be established (see Section \ref{sec:4.2}), which plays important roles in verifying Hypothesis (i).
+There is also a dimension formula for the $\Z_3$-orbifold construction (see Section \ref{S:Orb}), which plays important roles in verifying Hypothesis (i).

 The organization of the article is as follows.
 In Section 3, we prove the uniqueness of the conjugacy classes of certain order $3$ automorphisms of the lattice VOAs associated with Niemeier lattices with root sublattices of type $E_6^4$ and $D_4^6$, which will prove Hypothesis (ii).
 The argument is based on the results in \cite{Kac} about conjugacy classes of automorphisms of finite order of simple Lie algebras and the structure of the automorphism group of a lattice VOA (\cite{FLM,DN}).
 In Section 4, we review the general $\Z_n$-orbifold construction from \cite{EMS,MoPhD}.
-We also establish a dimension formula about weight one Lie algebras for $\Z_3$-orbifold construction.
-This formula was mentioned in \cite{Mo} and will be useful in determining the Lie algebra structure of the resulting holomorphic VOA.
-In Section 5, we establish the main technique for the uniqueness of a holomorphic VOA using the reverse orbifold construction.
-In Sections 6, 7 and 8, we prove the uniqueness of holomorphic VOAs.
-For each case, we verify Hypothesis (i) using the results established in Section 4.
+We also recall a dimension formula about weight one Lie algebras for $\Z_3$-orbifold construction from \cite{Mo,MoPhD}.
+This formula will be useful in determining the Lie algebra structure of the resulting holomorphic VOA.
+In addition, we establish the main technique for the uniqueness of a holomorphic VOA using the reverse orbifold construction.
+In Sections 5, 6 and 7, we prove the uniqueness of holomorphic VOAs.
+For each case, we verify Hypothesis (i) using the results established in Sections 3 and 4.